These rhyming robot mats help kids develop phonological awareness. They’re a fun addition to Pre-K, Preschool or Kindergarten literacy centers.

 Preparation – Start by printing and laminating the robot rhyming mats for added durability.
 Next, cut along the dotted lines to separate the mats.
 After that, grab a basket of clothes pins.
 I love using the mini clothes pins, which you can often find at craft stores.

-The kids and I chatted about how rhyming words sound the same at the end.
-I modeled how to play using one robot rhyming mat.
-I pointed to the picture on the left side of the mat and said “sun”.
-Then thinking out loud and pointing at the pictures I said “Which picture rhymes with sun?
+How To Play – Begin by chatting about how rhyming words sound the same.
+Next, grab one of the mats to give an example of a rhyming pair.
+For example, point to the picture on the left side of the mat and say “sun”.
+Then thinking out loud and pointing at the pictures say “Which picture rhymes with sun?
 Sun, run or sun, pot?
-Sun and run rhyme, so I am going to place my peg on run”.
-After that the kids had a turn on their own and I assisted as required.
+Sun and run rhyme, so I am going to place my clothes pin on run”.
+After that get the kids to find the rhyming pairs on the other mats.

-When kids can easily identify pictures that rhyme, you can encourage them to think of other words that rhyme with the pictures on the mat.
+Extension Activity – Once the kids can easily identify pictures that rhyme, encourage them to think of other words that rhyme.
 For example, “Cat and hat rhyme.
 I wonder what else rhymes with cat and hat?
-Cat, hat…”
+Cat, hat, mat, sat…”

 FROM LEFT TO RIGHT:

 Color Matching Clip Cards // Modern Preschool

 Beginning Blends Puzzles // Mom Inspired Life